rvirding/flavors/README.md

 compiler which can handle the module not being the same as the file name.
 However the .beam still has the same name as the module as it must.

-### v1

-This is the original version in which the flavor instance is just a map which behaves just like any normal map or other data structure.
-This means that an instance is not a global object and when one is updated then a new one is created and the old one is there unchanged.

-This means that this flavors version is like super records/elixir structs on steroids and is probably not what most people would expect.